vacuumlabs/ledgerjs-cardano-shelley/docs/signTransaction.md

 const result = await ledger.signTransaction(networkId, protocolMagic, inputs, outputs, feeStr, ttlStr, certificates, withdrawals, metadataHashHex);
 ```

+TODO we need a very precise description of which witnesses are returned and how it depends on inputs

 ## Params

 ### Sign a transaction